KothaNikhil/FactoryManagement/BACKUP_GUIDE.md

 - Verify files have not been moved or deleted

 ## Navigation
-Access the Backup & Restore feature from the main menu:
+Access the Data Backup feature from the main menu:
-- Menu Item: "Backup & Restore"
+- Menu Item: "Data Backup"
 - Icon: Backup/Restore symbol
-- Located below "Parties Management" in the menu
+- Located below "Contacts" in the menu